Intern

 Nano-Opto-Electronics

 Our group is among the pioneers in the field of electrically driven nano-antennas for light.
 We manufacture and characterize high-precision nano-opto-electronic systems made from gold single crystals.
 We are currently working on more complex antenna geometries to produce directional light emission (e.g. Yagi-Uda antennas, see figure) and on new concepts to improve the stability and efficiency of the antennas.
-We aim, for example, at the realization of a nanoscale directional radio link using light, applications in sensor technology, or the realization of very small pixels for displays.
+We aim, for example, at the realization of a nanoscale directional radio link using light, applications in sensor technology, and the realization of very small pixels for displays in VR applications.

 Contact: